Nziie-Development/website/docs/blogs/molten-advertising/moderation-guide.md

 <details className="customdetails">
 <summary>Command Explanation</summary>

 The `/adwarn` command sends a message in the <span className="mention">#🚨︱open-moderation</span> channel and is stored in the database of **Molten's Utilities**.
 A **warning ID** is random generated ID which is _12 characters long_.
 This ID is unique to every advertisement warning, users can find this ID at the embed footer of the ad warning message *and* direct message they get.
 Users can message the modmail bot <span className="mention">@Molten Support#3319</span> to appeal this warning.
-These warnings are stored for **2 weeks** then removed (expired).
+These warnings are stored for **7 days** then removed (expired).
 Users are notified of this expiration.

 </details>